clvrmktg/highway-code/content/law/licensing-tests/index.md

 type = "law"                 # layouts/law/*
-summary = "Steps to obtain a driver's licence, from learner's permit to full licence." description = "Learn the legal requirements for licensing in The Bahamas, including minimum age, provisional permits, the knowledge exam, and the road test for obtaining a full driver's licence." icon = "id-card"             # Tabler icon suggestion for licensing weight = 10 tags = ["law", "compliance", "licensing", "tests"]
+summary = "Steps to obtain a driver's licence, from learner's permit to full licence." description = "Learn the legal requirements for licensing in The Bahamas, including minimum age, provisional permits, the knowledge exam, and the road test for obtaining a full driver's licence." icon = "id"             # Tabler icon suggestion for licensing weight = 10 tags = ["law", "compliance", "licensing", "tests"]